'They want to call us what?' ...

 Beginning in the 1960s, "The Hawk" yearbook staff apparently felt free to experiment with displaying the flying direction of the mascot on the cover; some years it was facing right-to-left, just as Mitchell remembers, while other years it faced in the opposite direction -- the standard logo in 2011.

-Red-tailed hawks occasionally can be seen soaring above the campus.
+Red-tailed and red-shouldered hawks occasionally can be seen soaring above the campus.
 Few of UMES' peer institutions can make that claim about their mammal mascots.

 --- as told by JOHN MITCHELL